 ToggleThree groups of activities

-In this chapter, I delve into the categorization of activities within any operational process, dividing them into three distinct groups: Value Added (VA), Necessary Non Value Added (NNVA), and Non Value Added (NVA) activities.
-This classification is crucial for understanding and improving the efficiency of processes, especially in manufacturing and service industries.
+In this chapter, we delve into the classification of activities in any operational process, breaking them down into three fundamental categories: Value Added (VA), Necessary Non-Value Added (NNVA), and Non-Value Added (NVA) activities.
+This framework is essential for identifying areas for improvement and increasing efficiency, particularly in sectors such as manufacturing and services, where the optimization of operational processes can lead to significant cost savings and better customer satisfaction.

 4 Steps to manage Value Added vs Non Value Added activities